lucendio/lecture-devops-code/tutorials/00_install-tool-chain/README.md

 ### Objective(s)

 * successfully install the tools used in the upcoming tutorials
-* verify that your credentials of your AWS Educate account work
+* verify that your credentials of your AWS Academy account work

 ### Notes